sbernasek/chicago/README.md

 ## Next Steps

 This elementary analysis reveals an underlying trend that prompts further exploration.
 For my project I propose to expand these efforts by building a model that leverages the wealth of microscopic information in the licensing data.
 I plan to combine the rates of addition, renewal, and turnover for each type of licenses with the licensing history of each neighborhood in a network-based model that captures the spatiotemporal landscape of Chicago's small business economy.
-By projecting licensing data from each zipcode onto a weighted graph connecting adjacent zipcodes, a network-based model will allow for businesses influencing the perceived value of adjacent zipcodes.
+By projecting licensing data from each zip code onto a weighted graph connecting adjacent zip codes, a network-based model will allow for businesses influencing the perceived value of adjacent zip codes.
 I plan to train this model formulation on a subset of the available data then validate the model by predicting the property value trends in the remaining data.
 My goal for the project is to achieve a prediction accuracy comparable to Zillow (<5% error) while identifying the features that reflect up and coming neighborhoods.

 ## Repository Contents